River/Creek · Views

-This run, from Cruz Bay to Coral Bay, follows a renowned series of National Park trails that traverse peaks, ridges, ravines, and beaches across the entire island.
+This run, along the St. John Trail Race course from Cruz Bay to Coral Bay, follows a renowned series of National Park trails that traverse peaks, ridges, ravines, and beaches across the entire island.

 Need to Know